Customer Service

 Think about assigning the knowledge base to a specific person who will be responsible for writing articles and updating them.
 It can be a person from your customer success team since they are the ones to know exactly what users like, dislike, and look for.

-So, how do you know if users are happy with your knowledge base content and leaving it with their problem solved and questions answered?
+Another question is how do you know if users are happy with your knowledge base content and leaving it with their problem solved and questions answered?

 There are two main ways to measure the effectiveness of the content on your help page.